guardrails-ai/guardrails/docs/index.md

-# Guardrails.ai
+# Guardrails AI

-_Note: Guardrails is an alpha release, so expect sharp edges and bugs._
+_Note: Guardrails is in beta, so expect sharp edges and bugs._

-## 🛤️ What is Guardrails?
+## 🛤️ What is Guardrails AI?

-Guardrails AI is a fully open source library that assures interactions with Large Language Models (LLMs).
+Guardrails AI is the leading open-source framework to define and enforce assurance for LLM applications.
 It offers

-✅ Framework for creating custom validators
+✅ Framework for creating custom validations at an application level

 ✅ Orchestration of prompting → verification → re-prompting